My Life! Teaching in a Korean University

 #4: Activity or Game

-For example, when I talked about micro-finance, I showed a couple of videos from Kiva and showed the students my own portfolio of who I lent money to.
+For example, when I talked about micro-finance, I showed a couple of videos from Kiva and showed the students my own portfolio to who I lent money.

 It might be a debate of some kind.
 For example, on the topic of Youth Unemployment, it could be, “Who has the final responsibility for solving this problem: youth, the government, parents, industry or universities?”